mit-rss/intro_to_ros/README.md

 Finally, we can make the camera follow `base_link` by changing `Target Frame: <Fixed Frame>` to `Target Frame: base_link` on the right panel.
 Upload this GIF and `dynamic_tf_cam_publisher.py` to Gradescope.

 Take a screenshot of your tf tree using `ros2 run tf2_tools view_frames`.
-Save and upload the resulting PDF to Gradescope.
+Save and upload a screenshot of the resulting PDF to Gradescope.

 * **Note 1:** Don't worry if the new TF frames are jittery and/or don't follow the `base_link` frame fast enough; this should be fixed in part 2.
 * **Note 2:** You will be doing some transformations in your ROS node.